cgccomeau/Gini-In-A-Bottle/README.md

 ### Expected Results from Supervised Methods

 * Linear Regression: attempt to find a direct relationship between these parameters and the Gini coefficient.
 However, this would not be able to capture complex or non-linear relationships
-* K-Nearest Neighbors: attempt to find similarities between instances using measures such as Euclidean distance and Hamming distance.
-However, this is extremely expensive and might perform poorly with a large number of parameters and not enough instances.
 * Neural Networks: attempts to capture complex relationships without extensive effort on feature engineering.
 However, it might be prone to overfitting, especially since our dataset is small.